ironsmile/euterpe/README.md

 PUT /v1/album/{albumID}/artwork
 ```

 Can be used to upload artwork directly on the Euterpe server.
 This artwork will be stored in the server database and will not create any files in the library paths.
-The image should  be send in the body of the request in binary format without any transformations.
+The image should be sent in the body of the request in binary format without any transformations.
 Only images up to 5MB are accepted.
 Example:

 ```sh
 curl -i -X PUT \